PSR J0737−3039

-PSR J0737−3039 is the first known double pulsar.
+PSR J0737−3039 is the first-known double pulsar.
 It consists of two neutron stars emitting electromagnetic waves in the radio wavelength in a relativistic binary system.
 The two pulsars are known as PSR J0737−3039A and PSR J0737−3039B.
 It was discovered in 2003 at Australia's Parkes Observatory by an international team led by the Italian radio astronomer Marta Burgay during a high-latitude pulsar survey.

 Pulsars

 A pulsar is a neutron star which produces pulsating radio emission due to a strong magnetic field.
 A neutron star is the ultra-compact remnant of a massive star which exploded as a supernova.
 Neutron stars have a mass bigger than the Sun, yet are only a few kilometers across.
 These extremely dense objects rotate on their axes, producing focused electromagnetic waves which sweep around the sky and briefly point toward Earth in a lighthouse effect at rates that can reach a few hundred pulses per second.

-Although double neutron star systems were known before its discovery, PSR J0737−3039 is the first and only known system (as of 2021) where both neutron stars are pulsars – hence, a "double pulsar" system.
-The object is similar to PSR B1913+16, which was discovered in 1974 by Jocelyn Bell, Taylor and Hulse, and for which the two won the 1993 Nobel Prize in Physics.
+Although double neutron star systems were known before its discovery, PSR J0737−3039 is the first and only known system (as of 2021) where both neutron stars are pulsars—hence, a "double pulsar" system.
+The object is similar to PSR B1913+16, which was discovered in 1974 by Bell Burnell, Taylor and Hulse, and for which the two won the 1993 Nobel Prize in Physics.
 Objects of this kind enable precise testing of Einstein's theory of general relativity, because the precise and consistent timing of the pulsar pulses allows relativistic effects to be seen when they would otherwise be too small.
 While many known pulsars have a binary companion, and many of those are believed to be neutron stars, J0737−3039 is the first case where both components are known to be not just neutron stars but pulsars.

 Discovery

 PSR J0737−3039A was discovered in 2003, along with its partner, at Australia's 64 m antenna of the Parkes Radio Observatory; J0737−3039B was not identified as a pulsar until a second observation.
 The system was originally observed by an international team during a high-latitude multibeam survey organized in order to discover more pulsars in the night sky.

 Initially, this star system was thought to be an ordinary pulsar detection.
 The first detection showed one pulsar with a period of 22.699 milliseconds in orbit around a neutron star.
-Only after follow up observations was a weaker second pulsar detected with a pulse of 2.7734 seconds from the companion star.
+Only after follow-up observations was a weaker second pulsar detected with a pulse of 2.7734 seconds from the companion star.